CawaMS/EnableProfilerForCompute/How to enable Application Insights Profiler on Azure Compute resources.md

     ProcessQueueMessage(msg);
 }
 ```
-10. Redeploy your application onto Azure with these changes
+10. Redeploy your application to Azure with these changes

 #### Enable Application Insights Profiler on the app
 1. In the scripts you downloaded from [here](https://github.com/weng5e/WADProfilerEnabling/blob/master/TestNameSpace/CloudService.zip), open **EnableWADExtensionWithProfiler-CloudService.ps1**